lcse1706/Hangman-iths/README.md

 ## Future Improvements

-- Add graphical representation of the Hangman
+- Add more difficulty levels
 - Use an external word list or API for more words
 - Enhance UI with more styling